naturalatlas/migrat/README.md

     // REQUIRED.
 The folder to store migration scripts in.
     migrationsDir: './migrations',

+    // REQUIRED.
+The folder to store cached migration scripts in.
+    // This MUST be outside of your project/scm directory.
+    cacheDir: '/var/lib/my_app',

+    // REQUIRED.
+Where the current migration state specific to the
+    // current machine is to be stored.
+This is only used to for
+    // migrations created with the `--all-nodes` flag.
+Make sure
+    // it is writable by the user executing migrat.
+    localState: '/var/lib/my_app/.migratdb',

     // OPTIONAL.
 Invoked at the beginning of a run, this method
     // should return an object with any details you want passed
     // through to all migrations.
 This can be database connections,
     // logging interfaces, etc.
     context: function(callback) { /* ... */ },

-    // REQUIRED.
-Where the current migration state specific to the
-    // current machine is to be stored.
-This is only used to for
-    // migrations created with the `--all-nodes` flag.
-Make sure
-    // it is writable by the user executing migrat.
-    localState: '/var/lib/my_app.migrat',

     // REQUIRED.
 Persists the current migration state.
 The `state`
     // argument will always be a variable-length string.
 Store it